 Pastoral Responses to Mental Health Issues

-1. Demonstrate an holistic awareness of the relationship between spirituality and mental health and an awareness of the spiritual and religious needs of people living with mental illness;
+1. Demonstrate a holistic awareness of the relationship between spirituality and mental health and an awareness of the spiritual and religious needs of people living with mental illness;

-2. Describe and illustrate an understanding of the impact of the illness on all aspects of the person’s life within a family and societal context, particularly the impact of stigma, guilt, shame, abuse, loss of identity, and disenfranchised grief;
+2. Evaluate an understanding of the impact of the illness on all aspects of the person’s life within a family and societal context, particularly the impact of stigma, guilt, shame, abuse, loss of identity, and disenfranchised grief;

-3. Identify and develop a theological and spiritual rationale for the pastoral care of people with mental health issues;
+3. Critically discuss a theological and spiritual rationale for the pastoral care of people with mental health issues;

 4. Demonstrate a pastoral awareness of the ethical issues, responsibilities and boundary-setting criteria necessary for those working in the mental health field (including referral skills and multidisciplinary and interfaith sensitivity);

 5. (Postgraduate) Integrate practical theological reflection with contemporary research that engages with the practice paradigm that drives mental health policy and treatment in Australia.